 A failing Bypass pulley

-These systems usually fail when your car experiences issues with wear and tear or improper installation. you may notice some screeching sounds, squealing or even grunting noises coming from the hood when your engine is running.
+These systems usually fail when your car experiences issues with wear and tear or improper installation. you may notice screeching sounds, squealing or even grunting noises from the hood when your engine is running.
 Some of the main causes of a bypass pulley failure include the following.

 - Worn or corroded bearings inside the system